 The Clinton campaign proposes to spend a million dollars, at least, in the Second Congressional District with the possibility of picking off an electoral vote from a Republican-friendly state.

-But University of Nebraska-Omaha political science professor Randall Jackson says more than that electoral vote is at stake.
+But University of Nebraska-Omaha political science professor Randall Adkins says more than that electoral vote is at stake.

 “And this is a way that Hillary Clinton can legitimately help Democrats like Brad Ashford return to Washington or maybe even help other Democrats win in this election cycle or in the future,” Adkins tells Nebraska Radio Network.